Derivation of the Fick's Law for the Lorentz Model in a low density regime: Introduction

 Moreover we point out that our initial boundary value problem presents a new feature due to the presence of the first exit (stopping) time.
 This difficulty is handled by an extension procedure which essentially reduces our problem to the corresponding one in the whole space.

 The transition from the mechanical system to the linear Boltzmann regime is presented in Section \ref{sec5}.

 However we are interested in a stationary problem.
-This is handled, more conveniently, in terms of a Neumann series, rather than as the limit for large time, to avoid problems connected with the exchange of the limits $t \to \infty$, $\ep \to 0$.
+This is handled, more conveniently, in terms of a Neumann series to overcome problems connected with the exchange of the limits $t \to \infty$, $\ep \to 0$.
+To the best of our knowledge this is a new tool.
 This analysis is presented in Section \ref{proofs}.
 The basic idea is that the explicit solution of the heat equation and the control of the time dependent problem allow us to characterize the stationary solution of the linear Boltzmann equation and this turns out to be the basic tool to obtain the stationary solution of the mechanical system which is the basic object of our investigation.

 Finally the transition from Boltzmann to the diffusion equation is classical and ruled out by the Hilbert expansion method which is presented in Section \ref{sec4HILBERT}.
 This step is discussed in detail, not only for completeness, but also because we need an apparently new analysis in $L^\infty$, for the time dependent problem (needed for the control of the Neumann series) and a $L^2$ analysis for the stationary problem.